zjerath/TweetMiner/readme.txt

 we analyzed sentiments regarding the red carpet (best dressed, worst dressed, most controversially dressed).

 File Structure:
+The output directory contains json and human-readable outputs for both hardcoded and our found award names.
 Our main.py file contains the script used to run our program.
 It references multiple files in the util_functions directory, which we use for preprocessing, prediction, aggregation, cross-checking against an external dataset (which we had to remove in order to save time, described below), and our additional task.
 The data